Moderna and JJ Vaccine Available On-Campus for Students

 All students may receive the vaccine regardless of insurance status.
 The clinic will bill your insurance company for the cost of administration.
 There will be no out of pocket payment due.

 Tuesday through Friday, 8 a.m. to 5 p.m.

-Please note that there is the possibility of certain minor side effects, including tiredness and other flu-like symptoms.
-As we enter finals week, please consider timing when deciding the best time to receive a vaccine.
+Please note that there is the possibility of certain minor side effects with both vaccines, including tiredness and other flu-like symptoms.

 Should you have any questions regarding this opportunity, or want to schedule by contacting a staff member, please call the clinic at 688-4157.